 - Yet, more than a third (34%) of these participants say that they are not touched often enough by their partner.

 The data suggest that this gap between what couples want and experience could pose a risk to the type of intimacy that can help couples experience a more positive and fulfilling relationship.

 “Touch is important for sustaining a healthy relationship, but it’s also necessary for our feelings of connection, safety, and overall well-being,” said Dr. Justin R. Garcia, Associate Director for Research and Education at The Kinsey Institute.
 “People who experience regular loving touch benefit from increased oxytocin levels, which has been associated with lower heart rates and lower blood pressure, and over time can decrease a person’s risk for many serious health ailments.
 Scientific research tells us that touch is important for our emotional and physical well-being.
 The more you connect with others – with even the smallest physical gesture – the happier and healthier you’ll be.”

 Dr. Garcia’s statement is backed up by data from the survey.
 Couples who touch more than once a day are 14% more satisfied with their relationship, compared to all couples.

-If you want a more intimate connection with your partner, try this 5 tips to use touch to increase intimacy in your relationship:
+If you want a more intimate connection with your partner, try these 5 tips to use touch to increase intimacy in your relationship.

 Hold hands while walking, or touch legs when sitting next to each other, and see if you both notice the difference.